Canada Party (2015)

 The Canada Party (Parti Canada) was a Canadian political party founded in 2015 and led by former Member of Parliament Jim Pankiw.
 The party's ideology and platform was outlined in the Gold Book - the party's manifesto, and being party leader Pankiw ran in Saskatoon West as the party's only candidate in the 2015 federal election.

+Pankiw received 271 votes, 0.719 percent in that riding, 0.002 percent of all votes cast in Canada.

 The party was deregistered by Elections Canada on September 9, 2016.